-The map of the Sinai tribes above is based on several maps and some own research.
+The map of the Sinai tribal groups (tribes or tribal confederations) above is based largely on the map of Clinton Bailey (2009), plus own observations with regards of South Sinai.
 It is displayed over a Google Earth image, and the clearly visible geographical features make it easier to redraw the boundaries of the tribal territories.
 However, they can never be totally accurate for different reasons.
 Read on to learn why and to see how a map evolves.

 Available maps of the Sinai Bedouin tribes

 A much more accurate and detailed map was published in the 1951 book of another Frenchman, J. Daumas, “La péninsule du Sinaï”.
 It is probably the first ever touring guide covering the region, supplemented with many very detailed maps.
-The map of the Bedouin tribes, based on the work of G. W. Murray, marks the territory of most Sinai Bedouin tribal groups, although there are some inaccuracies: for example one of the oldest South Sinai tribes, the Bani Wasil, is not marked.
+The map of the Bedouin tribes, based on the work of G. W. Murray (Sons of Ishmael: A study of the Egyptian Bedouin), marks the territory of most Sinai Bedouin tribal groups, although there are some inaccuracies: for example one of the oldest South Sinai tribes, the Bani Wasil, is not marked.
 The territory of the Ulad Said (Aoulad Said) tribe is also not accurate, at least if we consider how it is laid out today – perhaps back in those days it was different.
-Otherwise the Ulad Said, Qararsha and Suwalha (Sawalha) were one tribe at one point, which, with the addition of the Awarma, is clearly marked on the map of the Egyptian Environmental Affairs Agency (EEAA).
+Otherwise the Ulad Said, Qararsha and Awarma were all part of the Suwalha (Sawalha) at one point, which is marked on the map of the Egyptian Environmental Affairs Agency (EEAA).
 This map is definitely an updated version of Daumas’s work, although wasn’t everything corrected.
-According to these maps the Tarabin have a land in the North and around Nuweiba, but not around Ras Sudr – maybe it is a mistake, or perhaps they didn’t have a territory there back then.
+According to these maps the Tarabin have a land in the North and around Nuweiba, but not around Ras Sudr, as it is today.

 A more recent map by Clinton Bailey, created in 1991, doesn’t outline exact tribal boundaries but gives a quite good picture of the distribution of the tribes.
 The territories of the Jabaleya (Jabaliyah) and Ulad Said (Awlad Said) tribes are not too clear, but you can see they are positioned as on the earlier maps.
-On the other hand the land of the Bani Wasil tribe around El Tur is marked, as well as some other tribes, and on this map the Tarabin have a land around Ras Sudr which is as today.
+The land of the Bani Wasil tribe around El Tur is marked, as well as some other tribes, and on this map the Tarabin are shown to have a land around Ras Sudr which is as today.
 Bailey’s 2004 book, “A Culture of Desert Survival: Bedouin Proverbs from Sinai and the Negev“, is a wonderful account of Bedouin culture and gives a good overview of the history of the Bedouin tribes in the Sinai Peninsula, as explained on Wilderness Ventures Egypt‘s site.

 —- UPDATE 15/05/2017 —-